 Planned crewed launch of Boeing's Starliner spacecraft scrubbed

-The impending launch of an Atlas 5 rocket carrying astronauts for the first time was scrubbed less than two hours before liftoff.
-It was primed for blastoff Monday night to boost Boeing's long-delayed Starliner crew ferry ship into orbit for its first piloted test flight to the International Space Station.

-A valve problem in the rocket's upper stage was the cause of the delay.
+An Atlas 5 rocket carrying astronauts for the first time was fueled for blastoff Monday night to boost Boeing's long-delayed Starliner crew ferry ship into orbit for its first piloted test flight.
+But trouble with a valve in the rocket's upper stage forced mission managers to order a scrub just two hours before takeoff.

+It was a frustrating disappointment for commander Barry "Butch" Wilmore and co-pilot Sunita Williams, who were in the process of strapping in for launch when the scrub was announced.
+The moment brought to mind one of Wilmore's favorite sayings, "you'd rather be on the ground wishing you were in space than in space and wishing you were on the ground."

+It was not immediately clear when Boeing and rocket-builder United Launch Alliance might be able to make another attempt, but engineers will first have to figure out what caused an oxygen relief valve in the rocket's Centaur upper stage to "chatter" during the late stages of fueling and what might be required to fix it.

 Running years behind schedule and more than a billion dollars over budget, the Starliner is Boeing's answer to SpaceX's Crew Dragon, an already operational spacecraft that has carried 50 astronauts, cosmonauts and civilians into orbit in 13 flights, 12 of them to the space station.

+Engineers were in the process of completing propellant loading when the valve problem was detected.
+After assessing its performance, engineers could not get "comfortable" with its behavior and the launching was called off.

-When the launch is rescheduled, at the controls will be mission commander Barry "Butch" Wilmore and Sunita Williams, both veteran Navy test pilots and active-duty NASA astronauts with four earlier spaceflights to their credit, 11 spacewalks between them and a combined 500 days in orbit.
+Decked out in Boeing's dark blue pressure suits, Wilmore and Williams, both veteran Navy test pilots and active-duty astronauts with four earlier spaceflights to their credit, began unstrapping to exit the Starliner and await word on when they'll get another chance to launch.

-While first flights are somewhat riskier than operational missions, the Starliner, like SpaceX's Crew Dragon, is equipped with a "full-envelope" abort system capable of quickly propelling the capsule away from its booster in the event of a major malfunction at any point from the launch pad to orbit.
+The Atlas 5, making its 100th flight, is an extremely reliable rocket with a perfect launch record.
+The rocket is equipped with a sophisticated emergency fault detection system and the Starliner, like SpaceX's Crew Dragon, features a "full-envelope" abort system capable of quickly propelling the capsule away from its booster in the event of a major malfunction at any point from the launch pad to orbit.

-The Atlas 5's Centaur upper stage is designed to release the Starliner into a preliminary orbit 15 minutes after liftoff.
-The astronauts then would monitor two quick thruster firings to fine-tune the ship's orbit before taking turns testing the spacecraft's computer-assisted manual control system.
+Whenever it takes off, the Atlas 5 will only need 15 minutes to boost the Starliner into a preliminary orbit.
+Once in space, the astronauts then will monitor two quick thruster firings to fine-tune the ship's orbit before taking turns testing the spacecraft's computer-assisted manual control system.

 During final approach, Wilmore and Williams will again test the capsule's manual controls, making sure future crews can tweak the trajectory or the spacecraft's orientation at their own discretion if needed.